zeroquinc/arch-install/README.md

 # Things to do after an Arch install

-## Dual monitors with different refresh rates
+## Dual monitors with different refresh rates on NVIDIA

 In terminal: